mtiller/ModelicaBook/text/source/behavior/arrays/oned.rst

 Note the use of ``end`` as a subscript.
 When an expression is used to evaluate a subscript for a given dimension, ``end`` represents the size of that dimension.
 In our case, we use ``end`` to represent the last section.
-Of course, we could use ``n`` in this case but in general ``end`` can be very useful when the size of a dimension is not already associated with a variable.
+Of course, we could use ``n`` in this case, but in general, ``end`` can be very useful when the size of a dimension is not already associated with a variable.

 Also note the use of a ``for`` loop in this model.
 A ``for`` loop